opensolutions/OSS_SNMP/README.md

 topology recursively.
 Another project we've released, [NOCtools](https://github.com/opensolutions/NOCtools/wiki), give concreate examples of this with GraphViz.

-Right now it's SNMP v2.
-This can be easily updated for multiple version support.
-Also, it's read only as, at time of writing, I have no current requirement to set SNMP values via PHP.
+Supports SNMP v1, v2c and v3.
+It's read only as, at time of writing, I have no current requirement to set SNMP values via PHP.

 Requirements